Disclosure Principles: Prosecutorial Mandate to Provide Relevant Evidence to the Accused Person | Off the Hook Paralegal

 Understanding the Principles Guiding Disclosure Requirements

-• Timing and Completeness: The timeliness and comprehensive disclosure of relevant evidence is critical whereas, per R. v.
+• Timing and Completeness: The importance of timely and complete disclosure of relevant evidence is imperative, whereas, according to R. v.
 McNeil, [2009] 1 S.C.R.
-66, delays or incomplete disclosure can significantly prejudice and impair the ability of the accused person to prepare for trial.
+66, delays or incomplete disclosures can greatly prejudice and impair the accused person when preparing for trial.

 • Emerging Challenges: The complexities involving digital evidence per York (Regional Municipality) v.
 McGuigan, 2018 ONCA 1062, gaining access to third-party records per R. v.
 O'Connor, [1995] 4 S.C.R.
 411, among other issues, involving evidentiary materials in the possession of, accessible to, or potentially obtainable by, the prosecutor.